5 Historical Books Like A Gentleman In Moscow

 3. The Sympathizer

-This book is the winner of the Pulitzer Prize for 2016, is the story of a guy who was a sympathizer during the Vietnamese war.
+This book, the winner of the Pulitzer Prize for 2016, is the story of a guy who was a sympathizer during the Vietnamese war.
 It was a war in which the US intervened, and the war was between the left and the right.
 This book is told by a guy who was a double agent for both sides and educated in America to infiltrate the right better, and his allegiance was mostly to the left.

-It’s extremely well written and well written.
+It’s extremely well written.
 The story is told, pulls you in, and refuses to let you go.
 The narrator is endearing, but also not to the point where you aren’t made aware of the questionable choices that he’s making.
 The psychic distance is done so well in this book because even if you’re there with him, you see the bullet coming an instant before he does.
 That is a great way to grip someone emotionally.

 Author: Viet Thanh Nguyen